bptlab/goodberry/README.md

 ## Installation
 1. Clone this repository onto your Raspberry Pi.
 1. Run `make install` to install dependencies.
+   **WARNING**: This reboots the Raspberry as needed for activation of SPI.

 ## Acknowledgements
 * [mxgxw](https://github.com/mxgxw/MFRC522-python/blob/master/LICENSE.txt) for the NFC reader module